apache/skywalking/docs/en/setup/envoy/als_setting.md

 conditions, such as `sampler`, only persist error logs, etc.

-**Attention**: because `persistence` analyzer also needs a mechanism to map the logs into responding services, hence, you need to configure at least one analyzer as its antecedent so that `persistence` analyzer knows which service the logs belong to.
+**Attention**: because `persistence` analyzer also needs a mechanism to map the logs into responding services, hence, you need to configure at least one of `k8s-mesh` or `mx-mesh` as its antecedent so that `persistence` analyzer knows which service the logs belong to.